Did medieval people call Visigothic script Visigothic script? Why does Visigothic script name that way if the Visigoths did not use Visigothic script?

 Visigothic script and the Visigoths

-The name Visigothic is indeed confusing even having in mind those considerations, maybe not for well-trained scholars but for students and general public.
+The name Visigothic is indeed confusing even having in mind those considerations, maybe not for well-trained scholars but for students and the general public.
 Visigoths did not do Visigothic script.
-The first codex preserved written in Visigothic script is the Orationale of Verona (Bibl.
+The first codex preserved written in Visigothic script is the Orationale of Verona (Verona, Bibl.
 Capitular, 89), dating early 8th century, while the first charter is from early 9th century (Fakilo’s charter), and the Visigothic kingdom ended in 711 with the Muslim arrival (batalla de Guadalete).
-So, the Visigoths did not used Visigothic script although, as any other script that does not suddenly appear from nothing, the Visigothic script was indeed taking shape when the Visigoths were ruling.
+So, the Visigoths did not use Visigothic script although, as any other script that does not suddenly appear from nothing, the Visigothic script was indeed taking shape when the Visigoths were ruling.
 Well, being honest, since the generation who wrote the Orationale (c.
-720) was not the first one in using the script, let’s say they – whoever they were but living within the Visigothic kingdom– used it maybe a little…
+720) was not the first one in using the script, let’s say they – whoever they were but living within the Visigothic kingdom – used it maybe a little…

 When I am thinking in the first years of Visigothic script, I, of course, do not see kings Égica or Witiza saying to their scribes they need to accurate their Visigothic script features for writing their New Roman cursive charters.
 But I do see these very late antique or very early medieval scribes using something that was the main graphic source from which Visigothic script was “born”.